chuckeles/Udpit/README.md

 ## Information

 Udpit (UDP-it) is a simple chatting application using the UDP protocol.
 It can send and receive text messages and files.
-The project is a school assignment.
+The project was a school assignment.

-For more information check out the [Wiki](https://github.com/chuckeles/Udpit/wiki).